icosalogic/HBD1E/README.md

 time or the software-controlled dead time in the PWM inputs.

 If your chip supports dead time insertion, but you wish to suppress it, populate R1, but not R10 and C6.
-This may be desireable if you use this board in a high-current parallel MOSFET application, as described above.
+This may be desireable if you use this board in a high-current parallel MOSFET application, where you want both MOSFETs on at the same time.

 # Reference Components